andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

    }
 ```

-Let us note two things:
+Let us note two things:<br /><br />
 - First, on the commented out part.
 Our idea was to store in memory, in a Hashmap all the comparisons we already
 perform, in order to not do the same comparison time, and thus to save computational resources and time.
 Hewever this was
 to prove not such a fortunate idea.
 Indeed this seen_document Hashmap grows very quickly in size,
 and we ran out of memory after some time(at 92% of the reducer process).
 Furthermore we think that parsing the Hashmap in order to verify
 if we already did the computation takes much more time that actually doing the computation.
 Our solution is to simply skip this step
 and perform the computation in all cases.
 But this has the disadvantage of producing dupplicates.
 Therefore we need to store the pairs we have
-written in memory and verify we do not write a similar pair of documents twice.
+written in memory and verify we do not write a similar pair of documents twice.<br />
 - Second, possibly because of our Bufferreader parsing method, we had the but that each document had one extra word, i.e. the space word.
 We could not find the source of this extra spece word, so we fixed the bug by just reducing the number of unique words by one.

 ## Conclusion, comparison of the two algorithms, number of computations

 We ran both algorithms first on a sample of the dataset containing 618 lines.
 This was in part for testing our code quickly and
-in part because we were unable to run the naive algorithm on the whole dataset, because of memory problems.
+in part because we were unable to run the naive algorithm on the whole dataset, because of memory problems. <br /><br />

-Below are the number of computation performed by both algorithms:
+Below are the number of computation performed by both algorithms:<br />
+#Computation Naive algorithm Reduced Dataset : 190 962<br />
+#Computation Inverted index algorithm Reduced Dataset : 5454<br />
+We see that computation are reduced by a factor of 40 here.<br /><br />

 There is no theoretical gurantee that the Inverted Index technique will require less computations than its naive counterpart,
 since in our technique we do not verify if two pairs have already been compared before computing their similarity.
 Nevertheless we can
-see that the Inverted Index technique requires empirically far less computation than its naive counterpart.
+see that the Inverted Index technique requires empirically far less computation than its naive counterpart. <br /><br />

-Indeed we could not run the Naive algorithm on the full dataset because of memory problems.
-But we can easily compute the number
+Even though we could not run the Naive algorithm on the full dataset because of memory problems, we can easily compute the number
-of computations it would have required.
+of computations it would have required. <br />
-#Computations Naive algorithm = n * (n-1)/2 = 115 102 * (115102-1) / 2 = 6 624 177 651
+#Computations Naive algorithm = n * (n-1)/2 = 115 102 * (115102-1) / 2 = 6 624 177 651<br />
-#Computations required Inverted indew algorithm = 1 151 604
+#Computations required Inverted indew algorithm = 121 891 000<br />
-So the Inverted index algorithm reduces the number of computations by a factor of 6000 on the full dataset.
+So the Inverted index algorithm reduces the number of computations by a factor of 60 on the full dataset.
+And this is without mentioning the memory gain which is much greater, because here we do not store anything in memory, and discard non relevant pairs as soon as their similarity
+is computed.
+<br /><br />

+In conclusion, we implemented two similarity join algorithms in a mapreduce framework.
+We saw that quadratic requirements in  computations and memory with respect to the size of the input can quickly be overwhelming.
+Therefore a smarter approach, based on
+inverted index was seen to be more efficient.
+Furtheremore, we also saw that here it was memory requirement rather than computation
+time that constituted a problem.
+We could have made another naive algorithm not storing each possible pair in memory, and this algorithm could have run on our computer.
+But this version of the algorithm would not have taken advantage of the mapreduce framework, and therefore was not deemed to be relevant for this class.
+for this class.